cessda/cessda.cdc.userguide/index.md

 Detailed descriptions of data collections are provided.
 For information and procedures to access data, there is a link in the lower right of each entry to the website of the data provider [“Access data”].
+The data described are varied.
+They may be quantitative, qualitative or mixed-modes data, cross-sectional or longitudinal, recently collected or historical data.

 ![CC-BY-4.0](images/cc-by.svg "CC-BY-4.0")
 This work is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).